Grindelwald Switzerland

 NOTE: Click here to perform a YouTube search for "Trottibike" and "Mountain Cart" and enjoy a video!

-Grindelwald: Where to Stay
+Where to Stay in Grindelwald?

-Our research showed us that the Derby Swiss Quality Hotel was close to the train station, it had decent parking and it was close to the village main street where the shops & restaurants were primarily located.
+We found that the Derby Swiss Quality Hotel was close to the train station, it had decent parking and it was close to the village main street where the shops & restaurants were primarily located.
 Since it seemed to fit what we needed, we decided to give it a go and we were happy we did.
 They also serve a good breakfast each morning, so on those days where we had time, we dined at the hotel.

-You can see from these images how nicely situated the hotel is; a short walk to shops, pubs, rail station, etc. The view from our hotel room balcony is the Mettenberg Mountain off to the right.
+You can see from the above images how nicely situated the hotel is; a short walk to shops, pubs, rail station, etc. The view from our hotel room balcony is the Mettenberg Mountain off to the right.
 If you looked to the left, you get a view of the train tracks leading off toward Interlaken.

 This hotel is situated at the western edge of Grindelwald, adjacent to the train station and a very short walk from the shops along the main street Dorfstrasse.
 The cable car station to the First Cliff Walk is only 900 meters from this hotel.